carderne/moz-offgrid-data/README.md

 Script `download_no2.py` will download a single maximum annual value of NO2 for Mozambique.

 Use `Zonal statistics` to get max value into clusters.
 Multiply by 100,000.

+## Province, district, posto aggregates
+### Attributes to add
+These need to be added separately to province, district and posto layers.
+Use OCHA layers as base.

+- [x] Population: calculate from latest WorldPop
+- [x] Households: divide above by 5
+- [x] Area: calculate in QGIS
+- [x] Electricity access: from USAID and official numbers
+- [x] Poverty rate: from OPHI data
+- [x] Schools: count sites in QGIS
+- [x] Health site: count in QGIS

+### Population and households
+Use Zonal statistics with Worldpop, then convert to integer.
+For households, divide by 5 then convert to integer.

+### Area
+In field calculator, use `$area / 1e6` as integer.

+### Schools and health sites
+OCHA for health and OSM for schools.
+Use QGIS `Count points in polygon`.

+### Poverty and electricity access
+Manually enter into ADM1 layer.
+Use OPHI's MPI (Multidimensional Poverty Index) for poverty.

+Then use QGIS `Join attributes by field value` on `ADM1_PCODE` to get into districts and postos.